 From 1990 onward, the reconstruction of eastern Germany had top priority.
 KfW's SME promotional activities focused on the new federal states, because a flourishing SME sector is crucial to any country's economy.
 At the beginning of 1990 the ERP Special Fund first of all launched the modernisation programme (which later became the ERP reconstruction programme), which was followed shortly thereafter by the KfW SME Programme.
 In the first 8 years after the wall came down, 65,000 companies in the new federal states received loans from KfW to support their investment activity.
-This involved a loan volume of over 25,5 billion euros.
+This involved a loan volume of over EUR 25,5 billion.
 It also created or safeguarded 2.5 million jobs.

 Innovative promotional instruments

 KfW's promotional instruments have been continuously adapted to changing conditions since the 90s.
 In this context, KfW focused among other things on developing instruments to finance innovations.
 At the same time, innovative instruments were developed to create a more conducive environment for SME financing.
 Examples of the new approaches pursued include the extension of global loans, promotion of the capital market and the securitisation of SME loans.